Children's social care teams

 Bracknell Forest MASH

 Within the MASH, information from partner agencies will be collated to assess risk and decide what action to take.
-As a result, the agencies will be able to act quickly, in a co-ordinated and consistent way, ensuring that vulnerable children and families are kept safe and supported.
+As a result, the agencies will be able to act quickly, in a co-ordinated and consistent way, making sure that vulnerable children and families are kept safe and supported.

 The partner agencies include: